 How can parents get involved or monitor how things are going?

 Each pupil at MCPS has an account with “Tapestry”, an online digital learning portfolio that parents can access anytime to check progress.
-We also use Class Dojo as a “one-stop shop” communication platform between parents and preschool.
+In addition, we use Class Dojo as a “one-stop shop” communication platform between parents and pre-school.

-Weekly newsletters are sent out, with photographs and information illustrating the week’s learning focus.
-Progress and end-of-year reports are issued, and we hold regular parent-teacher conferences, celebrations of learning and “Parent Insight” sessions.
-Parents are welcome to visit classes (subject to prior arrangement with the school); they’re also encouraged to come into school to read stories or share their expertise.
+We send our weekly newsletters, with photographs and information illustrating the week’s learning focus.
+We also issue progress and end-of-year reports, and hold regular parent-teacher conferences, celebrations of learning and “Parent Insight” sessions.
+Parents are welcome to visit classes (subject to prior arrangement with the school).
+They’re also encouraged to come into school to read stories or share their expertise.
 Forest-Beach School is an adult-accompanied programme – pupils attend the outdoor education sessions together with their parents or caregivers.

 What’s new and notable?